LGUG2Z/komorebi/docs/cli/window-hiding-behaviour.md

 Arguments:
   <HIDING_BEHAVIOUR>
           Possible values:
-          - hide:     Use the SW_HIDE flag to hide windows when switching workspaces (has issues with Electron apps)
+          - hide:     END OF LIFE FEATURE: Use the SW_HIDE flag to hide windows when switching workspaces (has issues with Electron apps)
           - minimize: Use the SW_MINIMIZE flag to hide windows when switching workspaces (has issues with frequent workspace switching)
           - cloak:    Use the undocumented SetCloak Win32 function to hide windows when switching workspaces